 Your child's early childhood teacher will write a Transition Learning and Development Statement (TLDS).
-This TLDS will summarise your child's interests, skills and abilities.
-It will also identify individual approaches and teaching strategies so that your child's school and prep teacher can quickly get to know your child and plan appropriate learning and teaching programs.
+This TLDS will include information about your child's interests, skills and abilities.
+It will also include individual teaching strategies so that your child's Foundation teacher can quickly get to know your child and plan appropriate learning and teaching programs.

-If you are planning to send your child to an Outside School Hours Care (OSHC) service, the TLDS can be shared with the OSHC service too.
+If you are planning to send your child to an Outside School Hours Care (OSHC) service, the TLDS can also be shared with the OSHC service.
 The TLDS helps OSHC educators plan for your child's interests and support the continuity between early childhood, school and OSHC.